angular-schule/website-articles/blog/2025-11-migrate-to-vitest/README.md

 ### Spies and mocks

-The spying concept works almost the same as in Jasmine, but it is provided through the [`vi` object](https://vitest.dev/api/vi.html#vi-spyon):
+The spying concept is similar to Jasmine and is provided through the [`vi` object](https://vitest.dev/api/vi.html#vi-spyon):

 ```ts
 // Jasmine